Lorentzian polynomials, Segre classes, and adjoint polynomials of convex polyhedral cones: Adjoint polynomials

 The 21 terms in its support (of 35 in the simplex of tuples $(a_0,\dots, a_4)$ of nonnegative integers with $\sum a_i=3$) form an M-convex set, as prescribed by Theorem~\ref{thm:adjpol}.
 In fact, the normalization of $\Abb_\cP$ is Lorentzian (the polynomial itself is not Lorentzian).
 The reader may verify that the normalization of

 a homogeneous degree-$6$ polynomial, is Lorentzian as stated in Theorem~\ref{thm:adjpol}. \qede\end{example}

 Theorem~\ref{thm:adjpol} is proved by relating the adjoint polynomial to a Segre zeta function.
 As mentioned at the beginning of this section, Kathl\'en Kohn and Kristian Ranestad express such a relation in~\cite[Proposition~1]{MR4156995}; their result deals with $\zeta_I$, and correspondingly with not necessarily convex regions.
 We adopt the context of convex polyhedral cones and focus on the function $1-\zeta_I$.
-For these considerations, $I$ is an ideal generated by a set of {\em monomials.\/}
+For these considerations, $I$ is a set of {\em monomials.\/}

 Precisely, let $F$ be a finite set of vectors $(v_1,\dots, v_\ell)\in \Zbb_{\ge 0}^\ell$.
 We can associate with $F$ two objects: \begin{itemize} \item The convex polyhedral cone $\cP_S$ in $\Rbb^{\ell+1}$ spanned by the set